-This post is about NYC's 10 most popular skyscrapers, with tips on how to visit them if possible.
+This post is about NYC's 19 most popular skyscrapers, with tips on how to visit them if possible.
 We also list the free tours that we offer that cover each building.

-THE TOP 10 NYC SKYSCRAPERS
+THE TOP 19 NYC SKYSCRAPERS AND FAMOUS BUILDINGS

 This list is in geographical order.
 We begin in Lower Manhattan and work our way north up the island of Manhattan.
-Here is a link to the map if you would like to follow along.

 One World Trade Center